Rabadash8820/UnityAssemblies/README.md

     This works through a magical little combination of [MSBuild Conditions](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-conditions) and the [`IsOsPlatform()` Property Function](https://docs.microsoft.com/en-us/visualstudio/msbuild/property-functions#msbuild-property-functions).
 1. **Is this package officially maintained by Unity Technologies?**
-    No, it is maintained by Derploid Entertainment.
+    No, it is maintained by [one wild and crazy guy](https://github.com/Rabadash8820).
     However, this package will be submitted to Unity Technologies as it gains traction, **_so that maybe we can finally have an officially supported NuGet package for Unity assemblies!_**
 1. **If not, how is this package legal?**